Virtual assistant

 Site

-Creation/editing of a note or issue to be processed
+Creation/editing of a note or an issue to be addressed

 Site statuses